junit-pioneer/junit-pioneer.github.io/README.md

 ## Structure

 This project depends on Java, Gradle, Ruby, and Bundler.
-Acceptable version ranges were not thoroughly tested - these versions were used to set the project up:
+Acceptable version ranges were not thoroughly tested - these versions were used to set the project up and are hence known to work:

 * Java 1.8.0_131
 * Gradle 3.5